Indian Heritage Centre: Celebrating A Rich Culture and Past

 Early Contact: Interactions Between South and Southeast Asia

-The first section of the gallery, Early Contact: Interactions Between South and Southeast Asia, delves into the early interactions between the South Asian sub-continent and Southeast Asia.
-This can be seen through various exchanges on the religious and trade front.
+The first section of the gallery, Early Contact: Interactions Between South and Southeast Asia, takes a look the early interactions between the South Asian sub-continent and Southeast Asia.

 On display are artefacts such as religious statues that illustrate how the two region’s cultures influenced each other.